Gay men: Disability

-Disabled gay men represent a significant but under-represented portion of the community.
-According to the Feinberg School of Medicine, 26 percent of all gay men and 40 percent of bisexual men in the United States have some form of disability.
-Nevertheless, gay men with disabilities report feelings of discomfort because of social expectations surrounding physical appearance and conventional standards of attractiveness.
+Gay men with disabilities report feelings of discomfort because of social expectations surrounding physical appearance and conventional standards of attractiveness.
 One man, Aaron Anderson, who has Guillain-Barre Syndrome, said, "Gay men are so conditioned to everything has to be perfect.
 You have to have it all.
 [My body] is so not perfect.
 The gay men I know don't know how to deal with it [my disability].
 They pretend it's not a thing or superficial acquaintances will just ignore me."
 Gay men with disabilities also note that members of the disability community often feel desexualized by society.
 This desexualization can have serious ramifications for the health of gay men with disabilities.
 Jae Jin Pak, of the University of Illinois at Chicago, noted that accurate sexual education and sexuality-related information is generally unavailable to members of the disabled community, which can leave men in the community without information about safe-sex practices.
 Meanwhile, within the field of Disability studies, scholars emphasize the importance of establishing a public identity and a common culture for gay men with disabilities.
 In recent years, queer men with disabilities have achieved some mainstream media visibility, including through Ryan O'Connell's 2019 Netflix series Special, and the online popularity of the sexually fluid American model Nyle DiMarco.

+Education

+In the United States, on average, gay men are almost twice as likely than straight men to disagree that "they feel safe at school".
+Gay men are 50% more likely than straight men to have a university degree, and gay men have a slightly higher high school GPA than straight and bisexual men.